sandramchung/hangman/README.md

 `#left-leg`
 `#right-leg`

-Adjust the gameboard size and placement in CSS > `#board`
+Adjust the gameboard dimensions and placement in hangman.css > `#board`

-* Board must be square (e.g. 300px by 300px) for the body parts to align correctly